-The aim of the project is to enable participants to make the most of what is on their doorstep in terms of heritage, culture and community.
-They will be offered bespoke support to enable practitioners to explore, with the children, the rich learning opportunities their locality provides.
-It is very grounded in the “people and communities” and “the world” elements of the “Knowledge and understanding of the world” (KUW) area of learning from the EYFS.
-The project will take place between April and December 2019.
+The aim of the project was to enable participants to make the most of what is on their doorstep in terms of heritage, culture and community.
+They were offered bespoke support to enable practitioners to explore, with the children, the rich learning opportunities their locality provides.
+It was very grounded in the “people and communities” and “the world” elements of the “Knowledge and understanding of the world” (KUW) area of learning from the EYFS.

 - Bespoke training on making the most of something/somewhere that is local to you

 - Skill development to enable you to support improved outcomes for children in relation to KUW

 - Support to organise trips out or inward visits to the setting, including opportunities to work with local partners

 - Support to follow up a trip/visit and embed the learning in further activities in the setting

 - Support with associated resources such as books and small world play linked to the trip/visit

 - Ideas for supporting families to use the local environment more